Please note: Information highlighted in orange text, reflects changes made during the last 7 days.

 Renewals: The EPO has decided to waive the additional fee for late payment of renewal fees during the period of 1 June 2020 to 31 August 2020, for renewal fees due on or after 15 March 2020 which are not paid in due time.
 For example: the renewal fee was due for an application on 30 April 2020 but was not paid.
 It can still be paid late within 6 months of the due date i.e. by 31 October 2020 and if it is paid by 31 August 2020 the usual 50% late payment surcharge is waived.
 This measure does not change the 6 month late payment deadline but removes the late payment fee for a limited period.

-Hearings: The EPO decided that all opposition oral proceedings will take place (as a rule) by videoconference until 31 January 2022, without requiring the consent of the parties.
+Hearings: The EPO decided that all opposition oral proceedings will take place (as a rule) by videoconference until at least 31 May 2022, without requiring the consent of the parties.
 Proceedings may only take place in person if there are exceptional reasons.
 Oral proceedings already scheduled to take place in person during this time will be converted to videoconference oral proceedings.